worldflora/wfo-facets/README.md

 ## Design

-We need to make sets of taxa which have particular attributes or characteristics. e.g. List all the trees.
+We need to make subsets of taxa which have particular attributes. e.g. List all the trees.
 List all the plants in Belgium.
-List all the trees in Belgium. etc. To do this we need a common, community curated vocabulary of attribute names.
-We use Wikidata for this.
-In fact we go to the extreme.
-The application only defines  the relationship between WFO IDs and Wikidata Q numbers.
-It caches some display strings locally but this is only for performance purposes.
-All entities are described elsewhere.
-This means it will be easy to internationalize/localize human facing interfaces.
-It will also facilitate possible ingestion of data into Wikidata at some point in the future should that be required.
+List all the trees in Belgium. etc. To do this we need a vocabulary of attributes and then expert curated lists of what taxa possess attributes (i.e. tree experts to maintain the tree list and Belgium experts to maintain the list of what occurs in Belgium).

-## Facets and Facet Values
+### Facets, Facet Values and Data Sources

-The categories that taxa are placed in are organized into Facets and Facet Values.
-These are synonymous to Character and Character States often used in identification keys but the facetting terminology is adopted to show the primary purpose is information retrieval not identification.

-An example of a Facet is Country ([Q25275](https://www.wikidata.org/wiki/Q889)) and a Value of that facet is Afghanistan ([Q889](https://www.wikidata.org/wiki/Q889)).
+The attributes that taxa  possess and are used for subsetting are organized as Facets and Facet Values.
+These are synonymous to character and character states often used in identification keys but the faceting terminology is adopted to show the primary purpose is information retrieval not identification.
+'Habit' is an example of a facet and 'tree' of facet value.

+The expert group who maintain the association between a name and a facet value are called the Data Source.
+A Data Source is a single list of names that possess a facet value.
+An organisation might be responsible for multiple Data Sources.
+The DA for the facet value "IUCN Category:Critically Endangered" would be the IUCN's list of critically endangered plant species.
+The DA for "IUCN Category:Least Concern" would be the IUCN's list of plants of least concern.
+In this example one organisation, IUCN, would be responsible for multiple data sources.

+A facet value may have multiple DAs.
+The World Checklist of Vascular plants supplies distribution data that can be rendered as ISO countries DA

+Each facet value might have multiple Data Source.

-## Names, Taxa and Inheritance of Facet Values
+### Names, Taxa and Inheritance of Facet Values

 Facets are linked to __Names__ not Taxa.
 The facet service holds no knowledge of the placement of names within a taxonomy.
 This is for two reasons: